deadlyvipers/dojo_rules/README.md

 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo All members should read the dojo rules
+This repository contains a list of dojo rules for the Deadly Vipers dojo

+All members should read the rules.

+For more information, checkout the [deadlyvipers](https://github.com/deadlyvipers).